Alexander A. Clerk: Career

 Between 1975 and 1978, Clerk was a medical officer at the Effia-Nkwantah Hospital, Sekondi in Ghana's Western Region.
 Later, he became an assistant professor of psychiatry at the Loma Linda University School of Medicine.
 He was also an attending physician and was appointed the Chief Director of the Outpatient Psychiatric Clinic and the Mental Hygiene Clinic at the Loma Linda Veteran Administration Hospital from 1984 to 1989.
 A. A. Clerk was also a consulting psychiatrist with the Riverside County Mental Health Department.
 Clerk was a clinical assistant professor and later, a clinical associate professor of psychiatry at the Stanford University School of Medicine.
 He was an attending physician and associate director of the Stanford Sleep Disorders Clinic at Stanford University Medical Center, part of the Stanford Health Care system, rising to become the Director of the world's first sleep medical clinic, the Stanford Center for Sleep Sciences and Medicine from 1990 to 1998 where he was responsible for clinical operations, sleep research and supervised training of other medical specialists.
 Over the course of his career, he has published numerous scientific articles, book chapters and abstracts pertaining to the science of sleep.

 Clerk has done medical outreach work in the United States, Canada, Côte d'Ivoire and his native Ghana.
 Alexander Clerk is a founding member and Western Region Director of the Ghana Physicians and Surgeons Foundation based in New York City to promote specialist training, professional development in medicine and associated fields in Ghana.
 He is a member of the Fellowship Training Committee of the American Academy of Sleep Medicine.
 He has been board certified by the American Board of Sleep Medicine and is a Diplomate of the American Board of Psychiatry and Neurology and a Fellow of the American Academy of Sleep Medicine.
 Clerk has also been affiliated to the Kaiser Permanente San Jose Medical Center.
 He served as the Director of Sleep Medicine Services, an affiliate of the O'Connor Health Center based in San Jose, California.

 Personal life

-Alexander A. Clerk is married to Cynthia V. Clerk (née Oblitey) with three children, Sandra, Andrew and Dorothy.
-His siblings are the late Major (retired) A. N. Clerk, a military officer; Patrick A. Clerk, a dentist; James S. Clerk, an artist educator and Ellen, a nurse.
+Alexander A. Clerk is married to Cynthia V. Clerk (née Oblitey) with three children, Sandra, Andrew and Dorothy.And two grandchildren Chase And Alex Jr. His siblings are the late Major (retired) A. N. Clerk, a military officer; Patrick A. Clerk, a dentist; James S. Clerk, an artist educator and Ellen, a nurse.

 Alexander Clerk is the President of the Valley View University Foundation, established to promote academic excellence and scholarship at the Valley View University located in Oyibi, on the Dodowa-Nsawam Road In Ghana.
 A residential hall at the Valley View University is named Clerk Hall in honour of his family.
 Clerk also served as the President of the Pacific Ghanaian Adventist Fellowship (PaGAF).